-Site specific drainage assessments, considering SuDs opportunities, have been undertaken for all allocated sites, and this information can be found in the Placemaking Plan evidence base.
+155. Site specific drainage assessments, considering SuDs opportunities, have been undertaken for all allocated sites, and this information can be found in the Placemaking Plan evidence base.

-The aims of this policy are to:
+- 156. The aims of this policy are to: - Set out the high level principles for drainage designs incorporating SuDS features and the SuDS hierarchy that will be used in B&NES - To provide a basis for the incorporation of SuDS in development schemes through the planning system, ensuring that SuDS features are considered at an early stage and incorporated into a scheme design

-- Set out the high level principles for drainage designs incorporating SuDS features and the SuDS hierarchy that will be used in B&NES - Provide a basis for the incorporation of SuDS in development schemes through the planning system, ensuring that SuDS features are considered at an early stage and incorporated into a scheme design - Identify key considerations and requirements for developers which should be addressed via development management
+• To identify key considerations and requirements for developers which should be addressed via development management

-POLICY SU1: Sustainable Drainage
+POLICY SU1: SUSTAINABLE DRAINAGE POLICY